chronicleprotocol/uscribe/README.md

 </div>

-uScribe is an universal Oracle using efficient Schnorr multi-signatures.
+uScribe is a universal Oracle using efficient Schnorr multi-signatures.

 ## Installation